raghavverma2/Traffic-Signs-Classification/README.md

 ## Preprocessing

-The pictures from the dataset vary in illumination, so the images are preprocessed using histogram equalization to yellow in HSV.
-The images also vary in size, so they are resized to be 48 x 48 x 3.
-Cropping to the center, and rolling the RGB axis to 0 is performed.
+The pictures from the dataset vary in illumination, so the images are preprocessed using histogram equalization to yellow in HSV and the RGB axis is rolled to 0.
+The images also vary in size, so they are resized to be 48 x 48 x 3 and cropped to the center.
+The are also converted to numpy arrays, associated with labels, and one-hot encoded.

 The is some variance in the number of samples between classes, so the images are augmented to increase the size of the dataset.
 This is done by...